Blog

 • Hemolytic anemia (a condition that destroys red blood cells)

-Premedications such as aspirin and Benadryl are often administered before the procedure to address these known side effects.
+Premedications such as aspirin and Benadryl are often administered before the infusion to address these known side effects.
+You may also be given medications to alleviate the symptoms after your treatment session.
+These medications include:

-• Acetaminophen or Ibuprofen is often given to relieve headaches and fever symptoms, including high body temperatures and body aches.
+• Acetaminophen or Ibuprofen to relieve headaches and fever symptoms, including high body temperatures and body aches.

-• Anti-nausea medication can be given to help with nausea and vomiting.
+• Anti-nausea medication to help with nausea and vomiting

-• Benadryl is also commonly administered in the presence of anaphylactic symptoms, including hives, rashes, and shortness of breath.
+• Benadryl when there are anaphylactic symptoms, such as hives, rashes, and shortness of breath

 immune globulin injection(human), 10%, IVIg